aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 		./scripts/setup-dev.sh

-This step also builds and pushes the data service container imager into [Amazon ECR](https://aws.amazon.com/ecr/).
+This step also builds and pushes the data service container image into [Amazon ECR](https://aws.amazon.com/ecr/).

 ### Prepare the A2D2 data